beverly-m/Data-Analytics-Projects/2_Job_Analysis/README.md

 #### Skills Salary Insights

 - There is a positive correlation between the number of skills requested per job posting and the median salary earned.
-- Job titles requiring less skills such as business analysts offer a lower median salary than job titles demanding more skills such as data scientists.
+- Job titles requiring fewer skills, such as business analysts, offer a lower median salary than job titles demanding more skills, such as data scientists.
 - Although engineering roles demand more skills, their median salary is roughly similar and at times less than science and analytics roles.

 <img width="800" alt="skills vs salary chart" src="https://github.com/user-attachments/assets/b818e667-968e-4e65-946e-fd88312516b0" />

 #### Skills Salary Conclusion

 > 💡 To increase income, data professionals may focus on upskilling to increase their value in the job market.
-However, they should take into consideration that data scientist roles pay more with less skills required than data engineering roles.
+However, they should consider that data scientist roles pay more with fewer skills required than data engineering roles.

 ## 2. What is the median salary for data jobs in different regions?